 Call on the storage power of an Ottoman bed.
 One like the Ottoman beds from Bedstar would do the trick.
-These beds make the most of space and allow you to store away things under the bed without them getting all dusty.
-You have the extra bonus, too, of not having to get down on your hands and knees to find items once you’ve stored them away.
+These beds make the most of the space and allow you to store away things under the bed without them getting all dusty.
+You have the bonus, too, of not having to get down on your hands and knees to find items once you’ve stored them away.

 Ottoman beds free up space in the room that you might otherwise have occupied with a wardrobe or chest of drawers.
 They’re also terrific for storing away seasonal items.
 Come Christmas time, they provide a superb hiding place for presents (as long as the beds aren’t in the kids’ rooms, of course!).

 It’s a good idea to set up a storage bin or bucket — even for the adults — so that members can access the items they use each day quickly and easily.
-More importantly, they can store away these items in the same manner, so that spaces stay clutter free.
+More importantly, they can store away these items in the same manner so that spaces stay clutter-free.
 The bins are also easy to stack, label and organise if you prefer to use them for general storage.

-A lot of families will have a bin in the kitchen and one in each bathroom (if they have more than one).
+Many families will have a bin in the kitchen and one in each bathroom (if they have more than one).
 If you have a large family, however, it’s better to have one in each room.
 You’ll be surprised at the laziness of some people!
 They’ll leave rubbish lying around just because it’s easier than walking into the next room and putting it in the bin.
 Solve this by putting a bin in each room.

 Implement the ‘One In, One Out’ policy